 Asst.
 Course Superintendent: Mike Drury

-Among the area’s busiest golf courses, Webb is ideally situated off of College Drive, making it a convenient spot from anywhere in Baton Rouge.
+Among the area’s busiest golf courses, Webb is ideally situated off of College Drive not far from I-10, making it a convenient spot from anywhere in Baton Rouge.
 Webb does not have a traditional driving range, but does have a netted warm-up area were golfers can hit some range balls to loosen up before playing.